-While moving house, I managed to inadvertently cover my hardy MacBook in water.
+During a recent move, I managed to inadvertently cover my hardy MacBook in water.
 Years of documents and movies swapped on USBs, all saved up in a hard drive that I'd soaked out of existence.
 All of a sudden, I needed a new computer.

 Deciding on a new computer is a sucky thing we all have to go through at some point.
 A lot of numbers that don't seem to make any sense; a lot of tech blogs telling you to buy different things.
-I have a theory that most people buy MacBooks because it's easier than working out which PC is better.
+I have a theory that most people buy MacBooks because it's easier than figuring out which PC is better.
 Something's certainly working out for Apple, anyway.

 I resolved, though, that I was going to learn what these alien numbers meant.
 What does it matter how many Hzs I have?
 What is a Bit, anyway?
-And I would learn these things by starting from the bottom – I decided to build my own computer.

 Sure, sure.
-Maybe I missed out on great warranties by getting something that works out of the box – but really what I'm paying for is the comfort that my new computer's been put together by someone who knows what they're doing, something it would take me months to learn.
+Maybe I missed out on great warranties by getting something that works out of the box—but really what I'm paying for is the comfort that my new computer's been put together by someone who knows what they're doing, something it would take me months to learn.
 Because building a computer is a difficult thing to do.
 It is difficult, right?

 "I think it's a difficult thing to come to terms with," Ryan says.
 "It's not something you can just pick up and do right away.
 There's definitely a little bit of research that goes into it.
 But I want to say that 95 percent of the connections are all keyed, so you couldn't plug something in wrong unless you really, really tried to; or if you broke it, or you cut parts that you weren't supposed to.
-Sometimes it's even colour-coded as well.
+Sometimes it's even color-coded as well.
 PC building is often referred to as LEGO for adults."

-My new laptop's battery died almost immediately, so I had to swap it for another – clearly someone at its manufacturer's own LEGO-for-adults plant messed up.
+My new laptop's battery died almost immediately, so I had to swap it for another—clearly someone at its manufacturer's own LEGO-for-adults plant messed up.
 Which did make me question what it was, exactly, that I was paying for.
 But coming from a Mac background, I still couldn't get on board with Ryan's assertion that this homemade approach is a piece of cake.
-I needed to find a man of the people – or, at least, someone a bit more like me.
+I needed to find a man of the people—or, at least, someone a bit more like me.

 Joe Martin is the ex-games editor of bit-tech.net, and he's also the co-creator of the surprisingly hard indie game CryWankFace.
 He built his first computer while working as a games journalist, and he made his share of mistakes.
 "I remember killing a brand new, expensive motherboard and watching as the editor-in-chief looked it over, looked at me, and just sighed and chucked it in the bin.
 'Be more careful with the screwdriver,' he said."